Cisco-Kosha/airtable-connector/README.md

 ## Authentication

-Authentication requires your [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) tied to your Kosha Airtable connector and associated scopes.
+To authenticate when provisioning the Kosha Airtable connector, you need your [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) tied to your associated scopes.